11th – 14th December

 Whakahoro 1202.8km to Whanganui 1354.6km

 Bacon and eggs, that’s what I was craving as I sat outside the cafe waiting for it to open.
 The canoes would not be arriving till around 10am so what better way to kill the time than eating.
+I was about to jump into a canoe and head off down the Whanagui river, part of the Te Araroa Trail.

 My canoeing partner would be Jonas from Czech Republic.
 Did you know the country recently changed it name on maps to Czechia.
 I learned that today, I bet many others didn’t know that either.
 I’m usually very good with geography.